spirilis/slsdk_1202/INTEGRATION.md

 # Integrating nokia1202 into SimpleLink SDK projects

+## Caveat with the Nokia 1202 LCD

+The Nokia 1202 LCD part is a cheap component which is easily integrated into electronics projects.
+One caveat is it requires 9-bit SPI, because the D/C (data/control) line isn't broken out into a GPIO therefore it's implemented internally as the 9th bit of each SPI transaction.

+As a result, this library will only function on platforms where 9-bit SPI is supported, i.e. SPI_Params.dataSize can be 9.
+The MSP432P4-series chips do not support this.
+The MSP432E4-series chips, CC13XX and CC26XX do support this.
+For now the MSP432P4 will silently fail as the SPI driver does not catch the use of 9-bit SPI and doesn't care, but the display won't function.

+## Importing the library

 The nokia1202 library can be checked out somewhere on your computer and the `nokia1202` folder "linked back" into your CCS project.

 Example: